-- 1. A judgement of conviction includes a court decision on finding the accused guilty. - 2.
-An assumption may not serve as grounds for a judgement of conviction. - 3.
-A judgement of conviction may be delivered: - a) by imposing a sentence to be served; - b) by imposing but releasing from the serving of the sentence; - c) without imposing a sentence. - 4.
-When rendering a judgement of conviction imposing a sentence to be served, the court shall precisely determine the type and extent of the sentence and the date from which the term of the sentence is to start.
-The period of arrest, remand detention and stay in a medical facility for expert examination shall be included in the term of the sentence imposed by the court. - 5.
-The court shall render a judgement of conviction imposing a sentence and releasing the person from serving the sentence if, by the time the judgement is rendered: - a) an act of amnesty has been issued under which the person is released from serving the sentence imposed under the judgement; - b) a limitation period for criminal prosecution for that crime has expired; - c) (invalidated Decision of the Constitutional Court of Georgia of 13 April 2016 No 3/1/633, 634 website, 22.4.2016); - d) a person has voluntarily given up the crime; - e) a person has actively repented; - f) an action provided for by Articles 322^1 , 344 or 362 of the Criminal Code of Georgia has been committed by a person due to being a victim of the crime defined in Articles 143^1 and/or 143^2 of the Criminal Code of Georgia. - 6.
-A court shall render a judgement of conviction without imposing a sentence, if, by the time of rendering the judgement, the person has died.
+- 1. A judgment of conviction includes a court decision on finding the accused guilty. - 2.
+An assumption may not serve as grounds for a judgment of conviction. - 3.
+A judgment of conviction may be delivered: - a) by imposing a sentence to be served; - b) by imposing but releasing from the serving of the sentence; - c) without imposing a sentence.

+4. When rendering a judgment of conviction imposing a sentence to be served, the court shall precisely determine the type and measure of punishment and the date from which the term of the sentence is to start.
+The period of arrest, detention and stay in a medical facility for expert examination shall be included in the term of the sentence imposed by the court.

+5. The court shall render a judgment of conviction imposing a sentence and releasing the person from serving the sentence if, by the time the judgment is rendered:

+a) an act of amnesty has been issued under which the person is released from serving the sentence imposed under the judgment;

+b) a period of limitation for criminal prosecution for that crime has expired;

+c) (invalidated - Decision of the Constitutional Court of Georgia of 13 April 2016 No 3/1/633, 634 - website, 22.4.2016);

+- d) a person has voluntarily given up the crime; - e) a person has actively repented;

+f) an action provided for by Articles 2862, 3221, 344 or 362 of the Criminal Code of Georgia has been committed by a person due to being a victim of the crime provided for by Articles 1431 and/or 1432 of the Criminal Code of Georgia.

+6. A court shall render a judgment of conviction without imposing a sentence if, by the time of rendering the judgment, the person has died.